arfro/scala-with-cats/READme.md

 * combines two elements (`1 + 3`)
 * DOESN'T have an _empty_ element

+For example:
+* addition on positive numbers (0 is not a positive number, so this operation does not have an _empty_ element)

 ## Monoids
 It's a semigroup too.
 It's has to do with an <b>operation</b>, NOT a data type.
 A monoid is a property of an operation on types, a monoid is an operation that:
 * is associative (`1 + 3` is the same as `3 + 1`)